manjula-dube/Docs-ReactAdvance-workshop/contents/docs/1-get-started/faq.md

 **Do I need to set up a local environment?**

 No. Everything we code will be on [codesandbox.io](https://codesandbox.io) so all you need is a computer with internet access.
-I will probably even run the workshops in a ChromeBook.